-5 questions to ask your life insurance or financial advisor
+Five questions to ask your life insurance or financial advisor

 Finding a life insurance policy is an easy task.
 Many may not even consider taking help from a financial advisor.

-Certainly, choosing the right life insurance cover requires a proper research and resources.
-The objective is to fully comprehend the downside risk.
-And to protect your family and wealth in case of any contingent event trigger.
+Indeed, choosing the right life insurance cover requires proper research and resources.
+The objective is to comprehend the downside risk fully.

-With research and professional financial advice will ensure a peace of mind and risk protection for your family and wealth.
+With research and professional financial advice will ensure peace of mind and risk protection for your family and wealth.

 1. What kind of life insurance should I prefer?

 To decide what you would like to be covered for is a vital thing.
 You’ll jump by asking yourself or indeed your financial advisor about what can you do with none of those sorts of insurance?

 Life Insurance cover remunerates a payment in the event of death or terminal illness.
 It may also pay off your mortgage loans and personal debts.

 Income protection pays a monthly income stream.
 Similar to your salary or wages.
-If you’re temporarily or permanent disabled and unable to generate income from your personal exertion, this protection will cover you.
+If you’re temporarily or permanently disabled and unable to generate income from your exertion, this protection will cover you.

 Your financial advisor will help you to map your needs and the waiting period.
-Ask question to determine the waiting period before your first payment.
+Ask a question to determine the waiting period before your first payment.